ChaosTheEternal/mc-redstone-additions-fabric/README.md

 # Redstone Additions
-A Fabric mod for Minecraft (targetting 1.16.2).
+A Fabric mod for Minecraft (targeting 1.16.2).
 The intent is to add new blocks to assist and condense certain redstone circuits into single blocks.

 May continue work on the Forge version for 1.16 but unsure how long it will take for a stable 1.16 version of Forge.
 This version is currently me porting what I did have done from Forge over to Fabric.